Multi-Asset Bubbles Equilibrium Price Dynamics: The Duffy- U nver Agent-Based model

 At the beginning of market session, each trader $j$ has an endowment of cash $x^{j}$ and a quantity of the asset $y^{j}$.
 All agents are equally informed about the fundamental value dynamics.
 At trading period $t$ an agent $j$ is a buyer with probability $\pi_{t}$ and a seller with probability $1-\pi_{t}$, where it is assumed the so-called \emph{weak foresight} assumptions, i.e., the probability of being a buyer is decreasing across the trading periods,

 A positive $\varphi$ implies a gradual increase of excess supply towards the end of the market session and so it contributes to the reduction in mean transaction prices.
 This assumption makes the DU model results quite consistent with the experimental data of \cite{smith1988bubbles}, where also a decline in average transaction volume is observed across trading rounds.
 We discuss in detail the effect of this assumption in our equilibrium analysis.
 Each quote submitted by both a seller or a buyer is for one asset share.
 A buyer $j$ in period $t$ can place a bid quote if enough cash balances $x_{t}^{j}>0$ is available in his account.
 On the other hand, sellers can place an ask quote if they have enough share quantity, $y_{t}^{j}>0$.
-Thus, agent $j$ places a quote which is provided by a convex combination of the previous period mean traded price, $\overline{p}_{t-1}$, and a random quantity $u_{t}$.
-This random variable $u_t$ captures the uncertainty about agents' decisions and it has a uniform distribution with support $[0,\kappa\cdot FV_{t}]$, where $\kappa>0$.
+Thus, agent $j$ places a quote which is provided by a convex combination of the previous period traded price, $\overline{p}_{t-1}$, and a random quantity $u_{t}$.
+This random variable $u_t$ captures the uncertainty about agents' decisions and it has a distribution with support $[0,\kappa\cdot FV_{t}]$, where $\kappa>0$.
 If not specified, $\kappa$ is assumed to be greater than 1.
 This randomness was introduced by \cite{duffy2006asset} to capture agent's confusion on the fundamental value.
+In the original work of DU, the distribution of the random variable $u_t$ was uniform.
+However, since we are interested in modelling the average submitted quote dynamics, we consider a distribution for which the first moment is finite, it serves as a good representative statistic of central tendency measure, like for the Gaussian or triangular distribution, and it is centred to the middle of the support, i.e., it is equal to $\frac{\kappa}{2}\cdot FV_{t}$.

 At time $t=1$ \cite{duffy2006asset} set $\overline{p}_0=0$ in order to exactly replicate the same shape exhibited by SSW experiments.
 Specifically, this condition ensures that the price-bubble will start at a value below the fundamental value.
 This phenomenon in the SSW experiment results from the participants' inexperience, and it induces an upward trend when agents gain confidence in adjusting the price to the fundamental value.
 Therefore, this condition artificially triggers the price-bubble mechanism, and we decide to set $\overline{p}_{0}$ equal to the fundamental value at time $t=1$, contrary to the DU model.
 Furthermore, the assumption of inexperienced participants is far from the real financial market, where traders are highly specialised due to the increase in market competitiveness.
 Therefore, our condition enables us to study the bubble mechanism in a complementary way with respect to \cite{duffy2006asset} analysis, since our zero-intelligence agents are assumed to be sufficiently more experienced than those of DU model.
 Moreover, this assumption is also in line with the recent experiments discussed in \cite{baghestanian2015traders}, where the price-bubble starts close to the fundamental value.